You finish a hard run and the chills hit, sometimes hard enough to make you shiver through dry clothes in warm weather.

 By the time those responses finally trigger, your core has already dropped below its resting set point.

-Shivering then activates hard to bring core temperature back up.
+Shivering then activates to bring core temperature back up.

-Your body has two separate temperature sensor systems: one in your core (organs and central nervous system) and one at the surface (skin receptors just below the skin).
+Your body has two separate temperature sensor systems: one in your core and one at the skin surface.

-During running, these two systems detect very different temperatures.
+During exercise, these two systems detect very different temperatures.
+That gap is what triggers shivering when you stop.

 Research has shown that skin blood flow increases substantially during exercise to enhance heat loss, with cutaneous vasodilation driven by rising core temperature rather than ambient conditions.